AAI-Akid/INF2003-Team-49/README.md

 ![check1](mysql_installation/check1.png)

-9. Running rest of the scripts
+9. Running rest of the scripts (Photo does not include everything, but just run everything else in the script)

 ![runrest](mysql_installation/runrest.png)